xenomedia/xeno_robo/ReadMe.md

 ### Create Robo File

-In the root of your project create `Robo.php` file.
+In the root of your project create `RoboFile.php` file.
 Extend the class based on the project you are working on.

-Example Drupal 7 Robo file:
+Example Drupal 7 RoboFile.php:

 ```
 <?php